julthomson/website/content/athletics.md

   spacing: "5rem"
 ---

 As a Division I track and field athlete, I competed in the throwing events at Dartmouth College and later as a graduate transfer at Villanova University.
-My time in collegiate athletics taught me the importance of resilience, discipline, and leadership—qualities that continue to shape my academic and professional life.
+My time in collegiate athletics taught me the importance of resilience, discipline, and leadership - qualities that continue to shape my academic and professional life.

 At Villanova, I was a BIG EAST champion in the discus throw and part of the 2021 BIG EAST championship team.
 I also competed in the 2020 Canadian Olympic and Paralympic Trials (held in 2021 due to COVID-19), qualifying in both the discus and shot put.